preciofishbone/OmniaDocsG2/pages/publish-page-changes/index.rst

 Publish page changes
 ===========================================

 As an editor you can work on a new version of a page as long as needed and publish the new version when you decide to do so.
 You can check earlier versions of a page and even revert to an earlier version if needed.

+**Note!** Edits to a page are never shown to users of the site until the page is published.

 Preview the page
 *****************
 A very good idea is to Preview the page before publishing.
 Do the following:

 1. Edit the page.
-2. Select Preview.
+2. Select "Preview".

 .. image:: preview-page.png